adityabist/Developer-Survey-Result-2020-Analysed/README.md

 # Developer-Survey-Result-2020-Insights

-This project is focused at demonstrating my mastery of various Python libraries for data analysis.
-This project makes use of Pandas,NumPy, and Matplotlib libraries primarily.
-The analysis will generate insight, and answer some of the basic questions from the Developer-Survey-Result-2020 data.
+This project is focused on demonstrating the use of various Python libraries for data analysis.
+This project makes use of Pandas, NumPy, and Matplotlib libraries primarily.
+The analysis will generate insight, and answer some of the basic questions from the Developer-Survey-Result-2020 data

 - 👋 Hi, I’m @adityabist
 - 👀 I’m interested in Python, specifically Pandas and Matplotlib libraries, for Data Analysis.